Jonah Heim Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- Twins pitchers combine to rank 16th in baseball in home runs given up (152 total, 1.2 per game).
+- Twins pitchers combine to rank 16th in baseball in home runs allowed (153 total, 1.2 per game).

+- Ryan (9-8) is going for his 10th win when he takes the mound for the Twins in his 23rd start of the season.
+He's put together a 4.43 ERA in 126 2/3 innings pitched, with 152 strikeouts.

+- In his most recent time out on Wednesday, Aug.
+2, the righty threw four innings against the St. Louis Cardinals, allowing seven earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.